-Motherboard OEMs Release New AM4 BIOSes Ahead Of Raven Ridge Launch
+Motherboard OEMs Release New AM4 BIOSes Ahead Of Raven Ridge Launch (Updated)

 Last year, AMD launched the AM4-socket X370, B350, A320, and A300 platforms for Ryzen CPUs.
-These chipsets have onboard video outputs, but AMD hasn’t released any CPU that can utilize them yet.
-That’s changing very soon with the release of AMD’s Ryzen-based APUs, known as Raven Ridge.
+These chipsets have onboard video outputs, but AMD hasn’t released many chips that can utilize them yet.
+That’s changing soon with the release of AMD’s Ryzen-based APUs, known as Raven Ridge.
 Launching February 12, the Ryzen 2400G and 2200G combine a four-core, eight-thread CPU with integrated graphics based on AMD’s Vega architecture.

 In preparation for the impending launch, major motherboard manufacturers have released new BIOSes for their existing AM4 motherboards to support the new chips.